After your insurance company representative has assessed the damage, you need to make a decision regarding the cleaning of your home and possessions.

 WHN TIP – Learn Ladder Safety: Download the National Institute for Occupational Safety and Health Ladder Safety App for advice on extension and step ladder safety.
 The free app is available for both iOS and Android devices.

-- Unless they are trained, discourage friend and relatives from assisting in the process.
+- Unless they are trained, discourage friends and relatives from assisting in the process.
 There could be liability issues if they become injured or if they further damage the property or possessions.

 - Keep children, elderly adults, individuals with asthma and pets (especially birds) away from the affected area.